A Numerical PDEs Approach to Evolution Equations in Shape Analysis Based on Regularized Morphoelasticity

-To derive the strong form of the associated Euler-Lagrange equation, we compute the first variation (G\^ateaux derivative) of this energy with respect to a test function $\mathbf{h} \in \hat{V}$.
-Let $\epsilon$ be a scalar perturbation:
+To derive the associated Euler--Lagrange equation, we compute the first variation with respect to a test function \(\mathbf h\in\hat V\).
+Let \(\epsilon\) be a scalar perturbation.
+Then

-To isolate the test function $\mathbf{h}$ and identify the strong form, we rely on the properties of the base operator $A = -\alpha \Delta + \gamma I$.
-Assuming appropriate boundary conditions where boundary integrals vanish (e.g., $\mathbf{h}$ and its derivatives vanish on $\partial \Omega$), the Laplacian $\Delta$ is a self-adjoint operator.
-Consequently, the operator $A$ is self-adjoint:
+To isolate the test function \(\mathbf h\) and identify the interior strong form, we formally use the adjoint of the regularization operator.
+If the boundary conditions are chosen so that all boundary terms generated by integration by parts vanish, then \(A\) is self-adjoint with respect to the \(L^2\)-inner product.
+Consequently,

-Since the operator $L$ is a power of a self-adjoint operator ($L = A^\beta$), it is also self-adjoint.
-Specifically, applying integration by parts $\beta$ times transfers the operator $L$ from $\mathbf{h}$ to $\mathbf{u}$:

-Thus, the variation of the regularization energy leads to the following term in the strong form of the equilibrium equation: